sgl-project/sglang/docs/benchmark_results.md

 - **[DSPy RAG](https://github.com/stanfordnlp/dspy)**: A retrieval-augmented generation pipeline in the DSPy tutorial.
 - **[LLaVA Bench](https://github.com/haotian-liu/LLaVA)**: Running LLaVA v1.5, a vision language model on the LLaVA-in-the-wild benchmark.

+We tested both Llama-7B on one NVIDIA A10G GPU (24GB) and Mixtral-8x7B on 8 NVIDIA A10G GPUs with tensor parallelism, using FP16 precision.
+We used vllm v0.2.5, guidance v0.1.8, and Hugging Face TGI v1.3.0 as baseline systems.

-Llama-7B on NVIDIA A10G, FP16, Tensor Parallelism=1
+- Llama-7B on NVIDIA A10G, FP16, Tensor Parallelism=1
 ![llama_7b](../assets/llama_7b.jpg)

-Mixtral-8x7B on NVIDIA A10G, FP16, Tensor Parallelism=8
+- Mixtral-8x7B on NVIDIA A10G, FP16, Tensor Parallelism=8
 ![mixtral_8x7b](../assets/mixtral_8x7b.jpg)

-We tested both Llama-7B on one NVIDIA A10G GPU (24GB) and Mixtral-8x7B on 8 NVIDIA A10G GPUs with tensor parallelism, using FP16 precision.
-We used vllm v0.2.5, guidance v0.1.8, and Hugging Face TGI v1.3.0 as baseline systems.

 The benchmark code is available [here](https://github.com/sgl-project/sglang/tree/main/benchmark).